dazuaz/responsive-loader/README.md

 npm install responsive-loader sharp --save-dev
 ```

 For [super-charged performance](http://sharp.dimens.io/en/stable/performance/), responsive-loader also works with [sharp](https://github.com/lovell/sharp).
-It's recommended to use sharp if you have lots of images to transform.
+It's recommended to use sharp if you have lots of images to transform, and need to generate webp images.

 If you want to use sharp, you need to configure responsive-loader to use its adapter: